JetBrains/kotlin-web-site/docs/topics/js/js-get-started.md

 ### Show your name backwards

-1. Open the file `welcome.kt` in `src/main/kotlin`.
+1. Open the file `Welcome.kt` in `src/main/kotlin`.
     The `src` directory contains Kotlin source files and resources.
-The file `welcome.kt` includes sample code that renders the web page you've just seen.
+The file `Welcome.kt` includes sample code that renders the web page you've just seen.

     ![Source code for frontend application](js-welcome-kt.png)